jackm/j1939decode/README.md

 To uninstall run `sudo make uninstall` from within the build directory.

-## Testing

-Unit tests make use of the [Unity testing framework](http://www.throwtheswitch.org/unity) which is used by the [Ceedling](http://www.throwtheswitch.org/ceedling) build system.

-To start all tests run `ceedling test:all`.

 ## Library usage

 Call `j1939decode_init()` first _before_ calling `j1939decode_to_json()`.